mmgen/mmgen-wallet/README.md

 #### Why MMGen is not a BIP32 wallet

-Most popular deterministic wallets use the elliptic-curve-based BIP32 or Electrum protocols to generate their key/address pairs.
-MMGen, on the other hand, uses a much simpler system: a SHA-512 hash chain with double SHA-256 branches.
-One advantage of this system is that you can recover your keys from an MMGen seed without the MMGen program itself using standard command-line utilities.
-But the most important advantage is security: elliptic-curve wallets are not only cryptographically weaker than hash-bashed ones but have a dangerous flaw -- their “master public key” feature allows an attacker to recover any key in the wallet from a single compromised key (for a detailed discussion of this problem, see Vitalik Buterin’s article [Deterministic Wallets, Their Advantages and Their Understated Flaws][7]).
-Though the master public key feature of BIP32 and Electrum wallets is undeniably convenient, MMGen makes up for its absence by allowing you to save a virtually unlimited number of Bitcoin addresses for future use in an address file, which addresses may safely be made public.
+Most popular wallets today are based on the [BIP32][w] protocol.
+But while BIP32 is undeniably powerful and flexible, it has two significant weaknesses, in our view.
+First of all, it relies on elliptic-curve cryptography, which means that with the advent of quantum computing, or perhaps the discovery of a weakness in the secp256k1 curve, not only will your individual keys be at risk but the entire system used to derive them.
+Thus an attacker could conceivably gain access to all your crypto assets in one fell swoop.
+With MMGen you're protected against this danger, as its key derivation scheme relies entirely on the SHA256 and SHA512 cryptographic hash algorithms, which use no complex math and are generally considered quantum-safe.
+Incidentally, a nice side-effect of MMGen's hash-based KD scheme is that you can [recover your keys from an MMGen seed without the MMGen program itself][r] using standard command-line utilities.

+A second critical weakness of BIP32 is mentioned in the [text of the BIP][w]:

+> *One weakness that may not be immediately obvious, is that knowledge of a
+> parent extended public key plus any non-hardened private key descending from
+> it is equivalent to knowing the parent extended private key (and thus every
+> private and public key descending from it).*

+This means that the compromise of a single key could lead to the theft of other, **or even all,** of your keys, something that MMGen's hash-based derivation scheme once again protects you against.
+True, BIP32 does implement “hardened” keys to counter this vulnerability, but with their use you lose the ability to generate addresses from a master public key, which is the only functionality an EC-based wallet provides over a hash-based one in the first place.
+In which case you might as well be using a hash-based wallet like MMGen for the additional security it provides.
+As to the master public key feature, MMGen makes up for its absence by allowing you to easily generate address lists for distribution to potential payers.

 ### Download/Install